 Aviation Safety Reporting Systems

-Reporting safety helps supports better safety by cultivating greater awareness within the airport.
+Reporting supports better safety by cultivating greater awareness within the airport.
 Overall, there are two types of reporting systems:

-- Mandatory Reporting Systems: When major safety events occur, such as an in-flight engine failure or a crew member is suddenly too sick to perform her duties, the NTSB mandates these types of major safety threats to be reported.
+- Mandatory Reporting Systems: When major safety events occur, such as an in-flight engine failure or a crew member is suddenly too sick to perform her duties, the National Transportation Safety Board (NTSB) mandates these types of major safety threats to be reported.

 - Voluntary Reporting Systems: While these are not events that require reporting, establishing a secondary system of voluntary reporting for front-line personnel to highlight risks or hazards that may not otherwise be known can support better preparedness and safety.
 Allowing employees to submit these reports in a confidential, anonymous manner can also support a voluntary system.